So this has been brewing for quite a while now, but I feel like it’s finally time to make a confession:

 Today, I make a declaration to you, dear reader:

 I WILL become location-independent.
-I will become a Digital Nomad.
+I will have a Digital Nomad life.

 What’s a digital nomad, you ask?
 It sounds so…Millennial.
 And you do realize that you’re over 40, right Kelly?